mendezVKI/mendezVKI-mendezVKI.github.io/_pages/projects.md

   PhD Thesis at UGent,  Ghent University, Belgium, co-supervised with Dr. L. Koloszar, Prof. J. van Beeck and Prof. J. Degroote.

-Research Master Projects (To be Updated)
+Research Master Projects
 ---

+- New Topics to be defined for the RM2021-2022.

+Master Theses
+---

+- Ferreira, D., Experimental Analysis of Dynamic Contact Angles,  co-supervised with D. Fiorini and Prof. José Maria André.
+Master Thesis at Instituto Superior Técnico de Lisboa, Portugal.

+Previous Projects
+---

+Here's a list of student who have worked with me for their Short Training program (STP), Research Master (RM) or Advanced Research Orientation (ARO).

+- Merhaben, C., (STP 2020-2021) Advanced Surrogate Modeling of Gas-Surface Interaction for Hypersonic Re-entry, co-supervised with Dr. A. Turchi and Prof. T. Magin.

+- Sperotto, P. (STP 2020-2021) A Meshless Method to Measure Pressure Fields from Image Velocimetry via Radial Basis Functions, co-supervised with Prof. Pieraccini.
+Master Thesis at Politecnico di Torino, Italy.

+- Conti, L., (STP 2020-2021) Analysis of non-linear wave propagation mechanisms in a Mach 3 jet using time-resolved schlieren data and machine-learning techniques, co-supervised with Prof. Schram

+- Ivanova, T. (RM 2020-2021), Physics-based and Data-driven Modelling of Nonlinear Waves in Liquid Films. co-supervised with F. Pino.

+- Sala, R. (RM 2020-2021), Nowcasting for wind turbines applications with a machine-learning approach.
+Co-supervised with Dr. Buckingham.

+- Marques, P. (RM 2020-2021), Experimental Characterization and Modeling of non-Isothermal Sloshing.
+Co-supervised with Ir.
+Peveroni and Dr. Simonini.

+- Van Der Berghe, J. (RM 2020-2021), Transient Analysis of Supersonic Ejectors using 1D Gas Dynamics and Deep Learning.
+Co-supervised with Dr. Diaz.

+- Gkimisis, L. (RM 2020-2021), Data-Driven Modelling for Space Debris Degradation.
+Co-supervised with Dr. Diaz, Dr. A. Turchi and Prof. T. Magin

+- Ratz, M. (STP 2020) Experimental Analysis of the Contact Line Dynamics using Optical Techniques and Inverse Methods, STP2020, co-supervised with Prof. Cierpla.
+Master Thesis at TU Ilmenau, Germany.

+- Deseau, J. (STP 2020) Feedback Control of Liquid Sloshing in Cylindrical Reservoirs, STP2020, co-supervised with Prof. Johan Steelant.
+Master Thesis at KU Leuven.

+- Desmet, M. (STP 2020) Reinforcement Learning for Active Flow Control, co-supervised with F. Pino.
+STP 2020.

 - Anfuso, E. (RM 2019-2020), An investigation of the dynamics of plasma jet flows using data driven modal analysis co-supervised with Simon Demange, Andrea Fagnani, Francisco Torres-Herrador.

 - Kovalcsik, A. (RM 2019-2020), Experimental Analysis of Dynamic Contact Lines, co-supervised with Domenico Fiorini and Alessia Simonini.

-Master Theses (To be Updated)
----

 - Marques, P.A.
 (STP 2019-2020), Model-based Scaling Laws for the Non-Isothermal Sloshing Problem, co-supervised with Alessia Simonini and Prof. L. Eça.
 Master Thesis at Instituto Superior Técnico de Lisboa, Portugal.

-- Lorenzo, S. (STP 2019-2020), Closed-loop Control via Machine Learning Methods, co-supervised with Fabio Pino and Prof. Pieraccini.
+- Lorenzo, S. (STP 2019-2020), Implementation and Comparative Analysis of Machine Learning methods for the closed-loop control of fluid flows, co-supervised with Fabio Pino and Prof. Pieraccini.
 Master Thesis at Politecnico di Torino, Italy.

 - van den Berghe, J. (STP 2019-2020), Neural Network Models of Turbulent Wall Pressure Spectra, co-supervised with Joachim Dominique and Prof. M. Runacres.
 Master Thesis at Vrije Universiteit Brusse, Belgium.

-Previous Projects (To be Updated)
----

-Here's a list of student who have worked with me for their Short Training program (STP), Research Master (RM) or Advanced Research Orientation (ARO).

 - Theo, K, Implementation of iterative Multigrid and Window Deformation Schemes in the OpenPIV Python Package (STP), VKI SR 2020-05.